This website uses cookies to ensure you get the best experience on our website. Find out more.

 Region Daily Standing Charge Annual Standing Charge Cost

-Regional standing charge prices are based on internal data for using 25,000 of electricity annually.
+Regional standing charge prices are based on internal data for using 25,000kWh of electricity annually, for a two-year contract beginning on September 1, 2024.

 Why Are Electricity Standing Charges So High?